 Alternatively, if you prefer a smaller group (maximum 8) this full day tour would be more suitable.

-If you’re on a tighter budget and would prefer a do-it-yourself day trip from Porto to the Douro Valley using public transport, find out how you can experience the highlights for under €50 using my guide (I’ve explained how you can spend a little more and have an upgraded experience with the same information).
+If you’re on a tighter budget and would prefer a do-it-yourself day trip from Porto to the Douro Valley using public transport, find out how you can experience the highlights from €50 using my guide (I’ve explained how you can spend a little more and have an upgraded experience with the same information).

 Staying longer in the Douro Valley